MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/_docs/howto.md

 1. Navigate to your local copy of the repository

 2. Create a new orphan branch and remove the git commit history that is automatically generated.
-(Note: There may or may not be a ".gitignore" file to delete.
-If not, do not worry.)

    ```
    git checkout --orphan gh-pages
    git rm -rf .
    rm .gitignore
    ```

+    {% include note.html content="There may or may not be a `.gitignore` file to delete.
+If not, do not worry." %}

 3. We need to temporarily set the remote origin to the SEFSC documentation repo.
 First, note the existing remote origin URL so that we can restore it later.
 It can be retieved with the command: